 08.1 Any change to the sailing instructions will be posted prior to the event and no later than 1 hour before the start time on the day it will take effect.

-08.2 Any late changes to sailing instructions will be indicated by flying the flag ‘L’ either at the flag staff at the pontoon entrance or on the committee boat.
+08.2 Any late changes to sailing instructions will be indicated by flying the flag ‘L’ with one sound signal, either at the flag staff on the corner of the Bell Block or on the committee boat.
 It is up to the competitor to communicate with the race officer to receive these new instructions.

 09.0 SIGNALS MADE ASHORE

-09.1 Signals will be displayed at the flag staff at the pontoon entrance.
+09.1 Signals will be displayed at the flag staff at the corner of the Bell Block.